 FREQUENTLY ASKED QUESTIONS

-To request a GROUP LEADER KIT, please complete our form at our HOST A RETREAT page.
+To request a more information, please complete the form at the RENT OUR SPACE page.

 HOW DO I GET THERE?

 We suggest flying into Liberia (Daniel Oduber Quiros International Airport).
 The airport is expanding and more flight selections are opening up every day.
-If your group leader has made transportation arrangements from Liberia, a driver from AHKí will be waiting for you. *Please be informed that upon exiting the country you will be required to pay a $29 departure tax.
+You can rent a car or we can help coordinate your transportation from Liberia.
 For more information, please visit our Location/Directions page.

 WHAT SHOULD I BRING?